Excel Waterfall Charts: How To Create One That Doesn't Suck

 You only need to select a single cell in your data and insert the Zebra BI Charts for Office add-in.
 Use the chart slider to get to the waterfall chart, use the custom calculation "Result" on the first and last entry, and Zebra BI will do the rest.

-Check this short video to see how easy is to create Waterfall charts with Zebra BI for Office:
+Check this short video to see how easy it is to create Waterfall charts with Zebra BI for Office:

 Now, it's your turn